Understanding Rootkits: Detect, Prevent, and Secure Your Systems

 What Can a Rootkit Do?

 A rootkit allows someone to maintain command and control over a computer without the computer user/owner knowing about it.
-Once a rootkit has been installed, the controller of the rootkit has the ability to remotely execute files and change system configurations on the host machine.
+Once a rootkit has been installed, the controller can remotely execute files and change system configurations on the host machine.
 A rootkit on an infected computer can also access log files and spy on the legitimate computer owner’s usage.

 Rootkit Detection

 It is difficult to detect rootkits.
-There are no commercial products available that can find and remove all known and unknown rootkits.
-There are various ways to look for a rootkit on an infected machine.
-Detection methods include behavioral-based methods (e.g., looking for strange behavior on a computer system), signature scanning and memory dump analysis.
+No commercial products are available that can find and remove all known and unknown rootkits.
+However, there are various ways to look for a rootkit on an infected machine.
+Detection methods include behavioral-based methods (e.g., looking for strange behavior on a computer system), signature scanning, and memory dump analysis.
 Often, the only option to remove a rootkit is to completely rebuild the compromised system.

 Rootkit Protection